kuruma99/JWT-Auth/readme.md

 # JWT Node.js example

 Example application that implements JWT based authentication.
-Read the blog post [here](https://sohamkamani.com/blog/javascript/2019-03-29-node-jwt-authentication/)

 To run this application, run the command: